brianAround/M-Itation/README.md

 ## A .NET Library for simplifying the process of creating, retrieving, and modifying documents in an M-Files Vault.

+### Current State

+Currently the M-Itation Project has only completed as far as generating a connection to the server.
+More work is to follow.

 ### About M-Files and MFilesAPI

 M-Files is a Document Management System with an Attribute-Based Schema that at